 (10) December 2007.
 Since we have started in 2004 with the distribution of “Woord en Getuienis”, the Afrikaans translation of the Pre-Messianic and Messianic Scriptures (with restored personal Names, place names, comments and cross references), close to 300 copies of these were ordered by believers from every corner of South Africa and Namibia.
 In the past we have taken care of the printing of these books ourselves.
 In the beginning stages we simply printed the pages in A4 format and used the ring-bind method of binding to put the pages together in a book.
 Later on, as we felt the need for an improved quality, we started to make use of professional bookbinders to bind the books in an A4 hardcover format with maroon and gold finish.
 Even with this improved format, and an increased demand, we still managed to do the printing of the pages ourselves.
 However, due to an ever increasing demand for Woord en Getuienis, especially over the last few months of 2007, and our own restrictions with regards to the process of printing each copy on request, we have now reached the stage where we need to look at yet another alternative: Bulk printing and binding Woord en Getuienis professionally in A5 format (similar to the soft cover format of The Scriptures, distributed by The Institute for Scripture Research).
 As far as quality, continuous availability and practicality for everyday usage are concerned, this last option is by far the best route to go.
 But in order to bring down the costs of individual copies to an affordable level, we need an initial sum of money of approximately R100 000.
 Knowing that Woord en Getuienis has already been a blessing to many people, and will continue to be so in the future, we are putting our trust in Yahweh to provide this money in His perfect timing.
 We have decided to start a project that may help us to achieve the goal of collecting the required money, by calling especially on those who have already benefited from Woord en Getuienis.
 Please help us by sending your financial contributions for this project – no matter how small it may be – so that the Word of Yahweh (and especially the revelation of his wonderful Name) may reach the homes and the hearts of a great number of Afrikaans speaking people, throughout South Africa, and even further abroad.
 Contributions may be sent to our account (Name of account: Elim Ministries, Absa Bank Fish Hoek, A/C no. 9105186386).
 Please specify your payment by marking it clearly with the words, “WEG projek” or “WEG project”.
 We shall try to update our website regularly and also send out e-mail and snail-mail updates, in order to keep everyone informed as to how this fund is growing.
 May Yahweh bless all those with a keen desire to become involved – even just by praying – for the spreading and the restoration of His Word.

 (11) May 2008.
 With roughly four months that have gone past since we have announced our special project with regards to the bulk printing and binding of Woord en Getuienis in A5 softcover format we are most excited to report that the desired finances have been raised and the print process is nearly completed (May 2008)!
 All praise and honour to Yahweh for his faithfulness and abundant provision!
 Our sincere thanks must also go to all those who have contributed liberally and joyfully towards this project.
 In the meantime, we have made use of every possible means to improve and streamline the new edition of Woord en Getuienis.
 The pictures below represent the translation and footnotes of different parts of Scriptures in this new version of Woord en Getuienis and are included to provide a foretaste of what may be expected.
+Click here to read the entire Introduction of this translation!
 Contact and order details are on the “Online Shop” page.

 (12) September 2008.
 The response from believers all over the country, since the first official print of Woord en Getuienis, has been overwhelming!
 In less than three months all copies of the first print were sold out and we have already put in a much bigger order for a second print.
 The slightly revised, streamlined version of the second print of Woord en Getuienis (in which all known printing blunders of the first print have been sorted out) is expected to be completed by the middle of October.
 The wonderful news is that despite the fact that we had to put in our second order without having the necessay funds available, some astonishing financial contributions have since then been received and we are now in a position to cover our printing account in full!
 This means that during 2008 Yahweh has provided the more than R120 000 needed for two consecutive printing accounts.
 To those who have contributed willingly and liberally, and especially to Yahweh, our heavenly Father, who ignited the desire in people’s hearts to contrubute towards this course, our heartfelt and sincere thanks!